-Children who are lesbian, gay, bi or trans (LGBTIQA)
+Children who are lesbian, gay, bi or gender questioning

-The fact that a child or a young person may be LGBTIQA is not in itself an inherent risk factor for harm.
-Unfortunately, children who are LGBTIQA, or are perceived to be LGBTIQA, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+The fact that a child or a young person may be gender questioning is not in itself an inherent risk factor for harm.

+Unfortunately, children who are gender questioning, or are perceived to be gender questioning, can be targeted by other children.
+The risk to these children can be compounded where children who are gender questioning lack a trusted adult with whom they can be open.
 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.